 - other anti-inflammatory medicines e.g. prednisolone

-- asthma medicines e.g. salbutamol, ritodrine
+- asthma medicines e.g. salbutamol, terbutaline

 - blood-thinning medicines e.g. warfarin

-- antibiotics e.g. clarithromycin, ciprofloxacin, chloramphenicol, sulfamethoxazole
+- certain antibiotics e.g. clarithromycin, ciprofloxacin, sulfamethoxazole

-- tetracosactrin (medicine used for diagnostic test)
+- tetracosactrin (medicine used for diagnostic tests)

 This list does not include all medicines that may interact with Gliclazide.